 Football - women's team

-The following small qualifications at levels 1 or 2 may be added to three A levels (or equivalent) to complete a study programme and broaden your CV.
+The following small qualifications at levels 2 may be added to three A levels (or equivalent) to complete a study programme and broaden your CV.

 "It's easy to underestimate the positive impact on your learning - and general wellbeing - of a nice environment.
 Varndean is a friendly place, where people from an eclectic mix of backgrounds, with an even broader range of interests, feel at ease - and that really matters."